mrhm-dev/full-stack-army/resources/lecture-103/README.md

 <br>

-4. API Key Rotation and EXpiration:
+4. API Key Rotation and Expiration:

-    - API Key can have an expiration time, after which they become invalid and require renewal or regeneration.
+    - API Keys can have an expiration time, after which they become invalid and require renewal or regeneration.
     - Regularly rotating API Keys enhances security by minimizing the impact of compromised keys.

 <br>